cysec-notes/cybersecurity-journey/SOC Analyst/botsv1-web-defacement/Investigation-Walkthrough.md

 <img width="824" height="711" alt="image" src="https://github.com/user-attachments/assets/3a86c84e-b80f-4330-97a0-979b4e11ec31" />

 - Based on this output, this strongly suggest that imreallynotbatman.com is running Joomla. `/joomla/index.php/component/search/` hits 16,667 hits and `/joomla/administrator/index.php` hits 33 hits.
 That massive count is very likely Acunetix fuzzing the Joomla search component for injection points.
 Search forms are a classic target since user input gets passed into a query, making them prime candidates for SQLi/XSS testing.
+- The attacker likely abused the exposed administrative login endpoint located at /joomla/administrator/index.php because the control portal was entirely exposed to the public internet.

 In this search I found suspicious uri_path commonly known as traversal attack.